 My major research interests lie within the philosophy of science and medicine, especially philosophy of psychiatry.
 My research focuses on conceptual problems around psychiatric classification, and on understanding concepts of disorder and health.
 My most recent book, Diagnosing the Diagnostic and Statistical Manual of Mental Disorders (Karnac, 2014), has just been published, and examine issues with the DSM-5, the latest edition of the classification of mental disorders published by the American Psychiatric Association.
 My earlier monograph Classifying Madness (Springer, 2005) also concerns philosophical problems with psychiatric classification.
 I am also very interested in problems having to do with the concept of disorder.
 I am trying to work out what makes a condition count as a disorder, as opposed to a moral failing, or normal variation.
 I have written widely on this problem, and hope to finish off a book on the issue in the next couple of years.
 My other major publications include Psychiatry and the Philosophy of Science (2007, Acumen) which examines the ways in which psychiatric science is like and unlike more established sciences.

 Ever since A-level studies in Sociology and Religion I've been fascinated by the interface of religion and modern society.
-Originally explored through the academic study of Christianity in South America, I now also engage this interface through the discourse and practice of minority religions and nonmainstream religiosity across Europe and North America.
+Originally explored through the academic study of Christianity in South America, I now also engage this interface through the discourse and practice of minority religions and nonmainstream religiosity across the global-modern world.

 I am a political anthropologist interested in borders, citizenship and non-citizenship, human rights and new security technologies.
 I study the European Union, in particular its governance of justice and home affairs, including immigration and asylum.
 I conducted ethnographic fieldwork in Poland and Ukraine to understand the human consequences of the transformation of the border between those two countries into an external border of the EU.
 The outcome of this project is my book Building Fortress Europe.
 The Polish-Ukrainian Frontier published by University of Pennsylvania Press in 2012.
 My current research follows up on these interests, encompassing projects which concern maritime migration across the Mediterranean, accounting for human rights breaches in Europe, and digital rebordering and cybersecurity.